mramirezark/stafind/backend/internal/queries/README.md

 1. **Choose the right approach** for your needs:
    - **YAML Configuration**: Best for production applications with rich metadata needs
-   - Use constants for simple, static queries
    - Use SQL files for better organization and syntax highlighting
-   - Use query builder for dynamic queries

 2. **Naming conventions**:
    - Use descriptive names: `GetAllEngineers`, `CreateJobRequest`